 Great HDR peak brightness.
 Like in SDR, there's a lot of brightness variability when displaying different content.
 It can get very bright, enough to deliver a good HDR experience.
 The successor to this TV, the Vizio P Series Quantum 2021, gets even brighter in HDR.

 We measured the HDR peak brightness before calibration, using the 'Calibrated Dark' Picture Mode, with Backlight at max, Active Full-Array set to 'High', Gamma set to '2.2', and Color Temperature set to 'Warm'.

-If you want an even brighter image in HDR, set the Picture Mode to 'Vivid', with Active Full-Array set to 'High', and Color Temperature set to 'Cool'.
+If you don't mind losing image accuracy, set the Picture Mode to 'Vivid', with Active Full-Array set to 'High', and Color Temperature set to 'Cool'.
 We achieved a peak brightness of 1090 cd/m² in the 10% window using these settings.

 Like most VA panel TVs, the Vizio P65Q9-H1 has poor viewing angles, which isn't ideal for large rooms or wide seating areas.
-There's an Enhanced Viewing Angle option in the settings menu, but it doesn't seem like it has any effect.
-This is likely a bug that'll be fixed in a future update.
+There's an Enhanced Viewing Angle feature that can help improve viewing angles slightly, but it causes spatial dithering.

 After calibration, the color accuracy is exceptional.
 White balance and gamma are nearly perfect, and the remaining color inaccuracies shouldn't be noticeable.
 The color temperature is much closer to our 6500K target.